 - 426,000 Canadians are living with the effects of a stroke

-- Estimated 100,000 Canadians are living with Multiple Sclerosis, which is the highest MS rate in the world
+- An estimated 100,000 Canadians are living with Multiple Sclerosis.
+We have the highest MS rate in the world

 - MS is the most common neurological disease among young Canadians